myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 **Visualize yourself succeeding.** See yourself building a new identity.

-**You don't need to be someone else, you just need to return to the old you.** You already have inside of you, that person without your bad habits that you want to become.
+**You don't need to be someone else, you just need to return to the old you.** You already have inside of you, that person without the bad habits that you want to become.
 Even if that was years ago, you have already lived without that bad habit, which means you can most definitely do it again.

 **Use the word 'but' to overcome negative self-talk.** Every time you slip up or make a mistake, it's easy to tell yourself how much you suck.
 Whenever that happens, finish the sentence with "but".